scimusmn/jts-0504-spacecraft/README.md

 TODO: Define how to find this.

 # Run the application
-The application should start correctly when after rebooting the computer.
+The application should start correctly after rebooting the computer.